Issues in Ethics: Confidentiality

 Confidentiality in Relation to Peers and Colleagues

-Issues of confidentiality also arise for ASHA members and certificate holders in their relationships with colleagues as a result of information they obtain as they serve in roles such as site visitor, consultant, supervisor, administrator, or reviewer of documents such as manuscripts, grant proposals, and fellowship applications.
+Issues of confidentiality also arise for ASHA members and certificate holders in their relationships with colleagues as a result of information that they obtain as they serve in roles such as site visitor, consultant, supervisor, administrator, or reviewer of documents such as manuscripts, grant proposals, and fellowship applications.
 All of these roles allow access to peer information of a personal and confidential nature.
-These activities are covered broadly under Principle of Ethics IV, which calls upon ASHA members and certificate holders to honor their obligations to “colleagues” and “members of other professions and disciplines.”
+These activities are covered broadly under Principle of Ethics IV, which states, "Individuals shall uphold the dignity and autonomy of the professions, maintain collaborative and harmonious interprofessional and intraprofessional relationships, and accept the professions' self-imposed standards."

 Information about colleagues and professional peers that is gathered or revealed in the course of evaluations, assessments, or reviews should be treated with the same care and respect that are appropriate to information about clients and research subjects.